Obsessive Compulsive Disorder

 Some techniques that are used can include:

 This focuses on breaking down obsessions and compulsions and identifying situations which are fearful or avoided.
 The individual then creates a hierarchy of situations, and is encouraged to face these fears without having the compulsive behaviours.
 This starts with the most easy areas, before moving onto the harder ones.

 Cognitive diffusion exercises are a type of mindfulness that help people to notice their thoughts and then remove them, and allow them to go.
-For example, the ‘Leaves on a Stream’ mindfulness asks individuals to image being next to stream, and placing any thoughts onto leaves as they float past.
+For example, the ‘Leaves on a Stream’ mindfulness asks individuals to imagine being next to stream, and placing any thoughts onto leaves as they float past.

 Gaining control of thoughts by having a specific time each day to think about them.
-This may 10 – 15 minutes where the individual either writes down or voice records thoughts as they happen; or they may use the time to mindfully notice their thoughts.
+This may be 10 – 15 minutes where the individual either writes down or voice records thoughts as they happen; or they may use the time to just mindfully notice their thoughts.